mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 Before you can start with your app, you first need to set up a local developer environment following the [server](/contribute/server/developer-setup/) and [webapp](/contribute/webapp/developer-setup/) setup guides.
 You must enable the apps feature flag before starting the Mattermost server by setting the enjoinment variable `MM_FEATUREFLAGS_AppsEnabled` to `true` by e.g. adding `export MM_FEATUREFLAGS_AppsEnabled=true` to your `.bashrc`.
 Please also ensure that `Bot Account Creation` and `OAuth 2.0 Service Provider` are enabled in the System Console.

 **Note:** Apps do not work with a production release of Mattermost right now.
 They can only be run in a development environment.
+A future release will support production environments.

 You also need at least `go1.16` installed.
 Please follow the guide [here](https://golang.org/doc/install) to install the latest version.